Gumiho: Fox Spirit Records in the Joseon Period

-Baeg-yeowoo hunting painting from the Joseon Dynasty.

 The religious status of the fox spirit significantly declined during the Joseon Dynasty, as Confucianism, which denied the existence of supernatural beings, became the dominant state ideology.
 However, fox spirits continued to appear frequently in popular literature of the period.
 With the introduction of Chinese shenmo (gods and demons) novels and the development of publishing during the Joseon era, Chinese traditions related to fox spirits were imported and assimilated, leading to more diverse depictions of fox spirits in Korean literature.
 Common features of fox spirits—such as the possession of a magical marble or having multiple tails—are also found in Joseon-era novels.
+And in many Korean fantasy novels written during the Joseon period, the spatial or temporal setting is often placed in earlier Chinese states.
+In these works as well, kumiho and other fox spirits frequently appear.

+Moreover, depictions of the moral orientation of the kumiho (fox spirit) became more varied during the Joseon period.
+In Joseon literature, fox spirits are not portrayed solely as a uniformly malevolent "femme fatale" type; instead, narratives also feature trickster or morally neutral kumihos, an enemy commander kumiho appearing as young boy, fox spirits seeking to become human, and even fox spirits who begin as malevolent beings but later repent and convert to religion, becoming benevolent.
+This variety suggests that Joseon literati understood the fox spirit as a nonhuman being with a range of symbolic meanings, rather than as a single fixed archetype.

-In the 19th century, the Joseon-era Silhak scholar Yi Gyugyeong wrote in Hoseon Byeonjeungseol (Discourse on the Disputation of Fox Spirits) that “in popular belief, the nine-tailed fox is regarded as a cunning and deceitful being, but according to historical records from China, it was originally considered an auspicious creature.”
+In the 19th century, the Joseon-era Silhak scholar Yi Gyugyeong wrote in Hoseon Byeonjeungseol (Discourse on the Disputation of Fox Spirits) that "in popular belief, the nine-tailed fox is regarded as a cunning and deceitful being, but according to historical records from China, it was originally considered an auspicious creature."
 This remark reflects the widespread popularity of fox spirit narratives among the Joseon commoners at the time.